-he world climate can be studied by organising information and data on climate and synthesising them in smaller units for easy understanding, description and analysis.
+The world climate can be studied by organizing information and data on climate and synthesizing them in smaller units for easy understanding, description and analysis.
 Three broad approaches have been adopted for classifying climate.
 They are empirical, genetic and applied.
 Empirical classification is based on observed data, particularly on temperature and precipitation.
-Genetic classification attempts to organise climates according to their causes.
+Genetic classification attempts to organize climates according to their causes.
 Applied classification is for specific purpose.